In this post we’ll be performing a walk-through of the installation of lnd,

 Exploring the link displayed on the page, you’ll be able to see the funding transaction which will ultimately open the channel like this one here.

-command, you’ll be able to see the channel in the
+Using the pendingchannels command, you’ll be able to see the channel in the

 making: